Not so fast: Most Germans favor speed limits on the Autobahn

 Not everyone is on board with the plans.

-Transport Minister Andreas Scheuer, a conservative from Bavaria, the home state of carmakers Daimler and Audi, a unit of Volkswagen , said he opposed setting speed limits on Germany's decades-old motorway network.
+Transport Minister Andreas Scheuer, a conservative from Bavaria, the home state of carmakers BMW and Audi, a unit of Volkswagen, said he opposed setting speed limits on Germany's decades-old motorway network.

 "The principle of freedom has proven itself.
 Whoever wants to drive 120 can drive 120, and those who want to go faster can do that too.
 Why this constant micromanagement?" he told the newspaper.